 \begin{lemma}{ } The number of $\alpha_i$'s is always one more than the number of $\beta_i$'s in the symbol of a partition $\lambda$ in the $C_n$ theory. \end{lemma} \begin{proof} When the length of the partition is even, we should append an extra 0 as the last part of the partition.
 So the length of the partition is odd.

 According to the definition of symplectic partition, all the odd integers appear an even number of times.
-According to the formula (\ref{SN}), all these old parts lead to equal number of $\alpha_*$ and $\beta_*$.
+According to formula(\ref{SN}), all these odd parts lead to equal number of $\alpha_*$ and $\beta_*$.

 Since $l$ is odd and the number of the total boxes in $\lambda$ is even, the number of the even parts in the partition is odd.
-According to the formula (\ref{SL}), for these odd parts $\lambda_i$, the number of even terms $l-i+\lambda_i$ corresponding to $g_i$ which lead to $\alpha_*$ is one more than the number of old terms $l-i+\lambda_i$ corresponding to $f_i$ which lead to $\beta_*$.
+According to formula(\ref{SL}), for these odd parts $\lambda_i$, the number of even terms $l-i+\lambda_i$ corresponding to $g_i$ which lead to $\alpha_*$ is one more than the number of odd terms $l-i+\lambda_i$ corresponding to $f_i$ which lead to $\beta_*$.

 Combing the results of the above paragraphs, we draw the conclusion. \end{proof}

 \begin{rmk} If the length of the partition $l$ is odd, the total number of $\alpha_*$ and $\beta_*$ is $l$.
 If $l$ is even, the total number of $\alpha_*$ and $\beta_*$ is $l+1$ because of the extra 0 appended. \end{rmk}